-Norgestimate (NGM) and ethinyl estradiol (EE) are rapidly absorbed following oral administration.
-Norgestimate is rapidly and completely metabolized by firstpass (intestinal and/or hepatic) mechanisms to norelgestromin (NGMN) and norgestrel (NG), which are the major active metabolites of norgestimate.
+Norgestimate (NGM) and EE are rapidly absorbed following oral administration.
+NGM is rapidly and completely metabolized by first pass (intestinal and/or hepatic) mechanisms to norelgestromin (NGMN) and norgestrel (NG), which are the major active metabolites of norgestimate.

-Peak serum concentrations of NGMN and EE are generally reached by 2 hours after administration of ORTHO-CYCLEN® or ORTHO TRI-CYCLEN®.
-Accumulation following multiple dosing of the 250 µg NGM / 35 µg dose is approximately 2-fold for NGMN and EE compared with single dose administration.
-The pharmacokinetics of NGMN is dose proportional following NGM doses of 180 µg to 250 µg.
+Peak serum concentrations of NGMN and EE are generally reached by 2 hours after administration of ORTHO-CYCLEN or ORTHO TRI-CYCLEN.
+Accumulation following multiple dosing of the 250 mcg NGM / 35 mcg EE dose is approximately 2-fold for NGMN and EE compared with single dose administration.
+The pharmacokinetics of NGMN is dose-proportional following NGM doses of 180 mcg to 250 mcg.
 Steady-state concentration of EE is achieved by Day 7 of each dosing cycle.
 Steady-state concentrations of NGMN and NG are achieved by Day 21.
-Non-linear accumulation (approximately 8 fold) of norgestrel is observed as a result of high affinity binding to SHBG (sex hormone-binding globulin), which limits its biological activity.
+Non-linear accumulation (approximately 8 fold) of NG is observed as a result of high-affinity binding to SHBG, which limits its biological activity (Table 3).

 |Mean (SD) Pharmacokinetic Parameters of ORTHO TRI-CYCLEN During a Three Cycle Study|

 |Analyte||Cycle||Day||Cmax||tmax (h)||AU C0-24h||t½ (h)|

 |NGMN||3||7||1.80 (0.46)||1.42 (0.73)||15.0 (3.88)||NC|